-After 11 years of supporting folks like you to do your thing, the team at Felt (mostly Lucy and Jo, to be honest) have seen just about everything that can go wrong.
-The good news is that things don’t go pear-shaped very often, and when they do there is usually a way to make it out the other side fairly smoothly.
+After 14 years of supporting folks like you to do your thing, the team at Felt (mostly Lucy and Jo, to be honest) have seen just about everything that can go wrong.
+The good news is that things don’t go pear-shaped very often, and when they do, there’s usually a way to make it out the other side fairly smoothly.

 Things that typically go wrong: